wiseman-timelord/LlmCppPsAgent/README.md

 ### BACKBURNER:
 * Possible functions, I would currently only implement with funding (see crowdfund on my profile).
 1) Selection of, primary or secondary, graphics cards - having 2 x PCIE, that are ill spaced, and choice of, x16 and 4x, on my MATX motherboard.
-Require Asrock motherboard such as B450 PRO4, so as to have 2 spaced out PCIE x16 slots and 4 DIMM.
+Require Asrock motherboard such as B450 PRO4, so as to have 2 spaced out PCIE x16 slots and 4 DIMM and compatibility with current x3900 cpu.

 ### NOTICES:
 * Credit to "ggerganov" for his work on [Llama.Cpp](https://github.com/ggerganov), this program would not run without the pre-compiled "main.exe" files he/his team has kindly compiled for most themes of hardware.